kurmanka/node-sql-builder/README.md

 ## Node SQL Query Builder

-This is adapter based SQL query builder.
-This means that building queries for every DB like MySQL(included), SQLite is handled by separate adapters.
-It make this sql query builder highly extendable.
+This is adapter-based SQL query builder.
+Building queries for different DB engines is handled by separate adapters.
+MySQL support is included.
+It makes this query builder highly extendable.

 ## How to use